stringzzz/IF_The_Else/README.md

 P.S.
 There are several obscure easter eggs in the game, have fun finding them! :P

 WINDOWS USERS: In order to prevent the executable window from closing after saving and quitting or getting a game over, you may need to add:

 system("pause");

-On its own line in the main code right before the return statement.
+On its own line in the main code (IF_The_Else.c) right before the return statement, otherwise you may have no idea you even got a game over since you won't be able to read the final message it outputs.